Nacogdoches High School: Information

 It is currently classified as a division 5A high school by the University Interscholastic League.

 The average class size is 20-30, with about 420 students in a grade.

 During the 2010-11 school year, demographics at the high school were as follows: White 33.2%, Black 28.8%, Hispanic 36.3%, Asian/Pacific Islander 1.6%, American Indian/Alaskan Native <1%.

 On September 13, 2013, the Nacogdoches Dragons football team beat their longtime rival, the Lufkin Panthers, for the first time since 1992 with a score of 28 to 24.

 Athletics

 NHS Athletics cover a wide variety of varsity sports: cross country, football, basketball, soccer, baseball, softball, power lifting, swimming, tennis, volleyball, golf, and track & field.
 All perform under the name The Nacogdoches Golden Dragons.
 All sports participate in the University Interscholastic League 5A District 16.

 Nacogdoches has a long-running rivalry with nearby Lufkin in both civic and athletic events.
-The games are hotly contested, with every sport boasting a win against the Lufkin Panthers in the last three school years.
+The games are hotly contested, with every sport having won against the Lufkin Panthers in the last three school years.